-Upon completion of their studies, a large number of PE graduates will progress onto routes leading to Qualified Teacher Status (QTS), to fulfil their ambitions of becoming a teacher.
-However, PE graduates are also able to enter many different career pathways as they will have developed analytical techniques and problem-solving skills that can be applied in many types of employment.
-A PE graduate will be well prepared for employment in situations requiring the exercise of personal responsibility, and decision-making in complex and unpredictable circumstances.
-Also, within the PE programme there is a clear focus on the development of 'personal learning and thinking skills', meaning that students become team workers, self-managers, creative thinkers, effective participants, independent enquirers, critically reflective practitioners, who are ICT literate.
-These may be seen as attributes which all employers seek.
+Upon completion of their studies, many PE&SC graduates will progress into careers in sports education such as gaining Qualified Teacher Status (QTS), in order to fulfil ambitions of becoming a teacher.
+PE&SC graduates are also able to enter many different career pathways as they will have developed analytical techniques and problem-solving skills that can be applied in many types of employment.
+A PE&SC graduate will be well prepared for employment in situations requiring the exercise of personal responsibility, and decision-making in complex and unpredictable circumstances.
+Also, within the PE&SC programme there is a clear focus on the development of 'personal learning and thinking skills', meaning that students become team workers, self-managers, creative thinkers, effective participants, independent enquirers, critically reflective practitioners, who are ICT literate.
+These may be attributes which all employers seek.